Skip to application

 • Payment requests, bounty negotiation, or threats before validation

-• Mass-submitted reports, AI-generated reports, or copied templates
+• Mass-submitted reports, AI-generated reports, copied templates, or low-effort findings

 • Social engineering, spam, phishing, physical attacks, or employee targeting

-• Any report requiring unsafe testing, data exfiltration, denial of service, persistence, or malware
+• Any report requiring unsafe testing, data exfiltration, denial of service, persistence, malware, or destructive activity

 Safe testing rules #

 Do not access, modify, delete, exfiltrate, or publicly disclose data that is not yours.
-Do not run destructive tests, persistence, malware, spam, phishing, or denial-of-service activity.
-Provide enough evidence for initial validation without harming users or infrastructure.
+Do not run destructive tests, persistence, malware, spam, phishing, credential attacks, or denial-of-service activity.
+Provide enough evidence for validation without harming users, systems, or infrastructure.

-After validation, eligible researchers may request either a standard payout or a payout in $THRT.
-Payment method, eligibility, payout amount, and any required payment details are handled only after PCEF validates the report.
-Do not include wallet, banking, payout information, or payment demands in the initial report.
+Payment method, eligibility, payout amount, and any required payment details are handled only after PCEF validates an eligible report.
+Do not include wallet, banking, payout information, or payment demands in an access application or initial report.